dekoza/mtgpl/ICE.rst

 :mtgtip:`Portent<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/e/0/e040be83-3fb5-4da5-ba7a-4923b8854b74.jpg?1562936849|https://scryfall.com/card/ice/90/portent?utm_source=api>`
    Look at the top three cards of target player's library, then put them back in any order.
-You may have that player shuffle their library.
+You may have that player shuffle.

    Draw a card at the beginning of the next turn's upkeep.